TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-eventloop.rst

    Start watching the file descriptor for read availability and then call the *callback* with specified arguments.

-   :ref:`Use functools.partial to pass keywords to the callback
-   <asyncio-pass-keywords>`.

 .. method:: BaseEventLoop.remove_reader(fd)

    Stop watching the file descriptor for read availability.